 In January this year, Myanmar submitted its first EITI report.
-This aims to reconcile data on revenues, taxes and licenses provided by extractives companies with data provided by the relevant government ministries and bodies.
+This aims to reconcile data on revenues, taxes and licences provided by extractives companies with data provided by the relevant government ministries and bodies.
 The objective is transparency: how much do companies pay for access to resources and how much does the government receive?

 The report is a highly technical read with a seemingly narrow remit.
 Yet simply having information about Myanmar’s natural resources formally set out in writing is a substantial departure from past government and private sector behaviour.
 It marks a level of disclosure about companies and government that would have been unthinkable a few years ago.
 But the process behind the report matters even more.

 In a new DLP paper, I apply a political economy lens to Myanmar’s EITI process.
-I look at the actors, incentives and contests that have shaped EITI implementation so far and explore what this means for Myanmar’s overall prospects for reform, and emering lessons also relevant in other contexts.
+I look at the actors, incentives and contests that have shaped EITI implementation so far and explore what this means for Myanmar’s overall prospects for reform, and emerging lessons also relevant in other contexts.
 I pay particular attention to the multi-stakeholder group (MSG) that lies at the heart of the EITI process.
 The MSG has—for the first time in Myanmar’s history—brought government, business and civil society actors to the table to collectively address resource governance.
 This is not just symbolically significant; it has the potential to set a precedent for how Myanmar’s new government, its private sector and its civil society interact in the future.